simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

     - The cfstore_file_t::wlocation variable is updated accordingly after each incremental write.
     - The above figure shows the 3 incremental write operations at (2), (3) and (4).
 The sequence numbers are ordered such that j4 > j3 > j2 > i.
     - Multiple writers can be writing data to the same KV.
 Each writer contributes incremental writes independently, but they are all used to create a new version of the full TLV data.
 - Read operations first read the original KV TLV snapshot data into the client receive buffer.
-The delta write operations for this KV are then applied ontop of the original TLV data into the client receive buffer.
+The delta write operations for this KV are then applied on top of the original TLV data into the client receive buffer.
   This re-creates the current version of the value data, which is returned to the client.
 - When the TLV is closed ((see (6) in the above figure, no more writes to be made), the new state of the TLV is recorded in the space allocated for the full TLV.
 In a loop:
     - A data window (e.g. 256 bytes, a multiple of the PU size) is read from the snapshot TLV into an SRAM buffer, the first data window being read from the start of the TLV data.
-    - The incrementatal writes updating value data inside the data window are applied to the buffer.
+    - The incremental writes updating value data inside the data window are applied to the buffer.
     - The buffer is then written to the full TLV.
     - The loop is repeated for the next data window worth of data until the full TLV data payload has been written.
     - Once the payload has been written, the full TLV tail is written committing the new version of the TLV.
 The incremental write TLVs are then deleted.